7 self-soothing techniques to build emotional resilience

 Take a six-second pause

-Holocaust survivor Viktor Frankl once observed that, “Between stimulus and response is a space.
+Holocaust survivor Viktor Frankl is often credited with observing that, “Between stimulus and response is a space.
 And in that space is our power to choose our response.”

 The most primitive part of our brains, the amygdala, has but one job: to decide if something is “dangerous” or “not dangerous.”
 If the amygdala malfunctions, it can hijack the whole system.
 That’s why we react in knee-jerk ways sometimes — ways that we normally wouldn’t respond — during high-energy situations.